 Many schools and organizations give you a choice whether to waive access to my letter or not.
-It is always in your best interests to waive access - so always select this option when you are filling out applications.
+Always select this option when you are filling out applications.
 Most schools or employers will not take a reference letter seriously unless you waive access.
 Although my general rule is to only write letters for students that I fully support, if I ever feel that my assessment of your academic performance will do damage to your application, then I will discuss the letter with you before submitting.
-To repeat, though, you should always select the option to waive access on your applications.

 Finally, you must contact me to check if I will serve as a reference for you before you submit any specific requests for letters.
 If I agree to act as a reference for you, then you should move on to the following steps.

 So, what if I agree to act as a reference?
 What do I need from you?
 It is extremely important that you follow these instructions for EVERY request.

 You should send me one email for each school/organization/employer to which you are applying.
 In the subject line of the email, please include the name of the school/organization/employer and "Due dd/mm/yy".
 This is essential for me to schedule multiple requests from multiple students.
 I repeat for emphasis: send me a single email for every letter you wish me to write/submit.
 (Even if it means sending me 50 emails!)

 In the body of the email, re-state the name of the school/organization/employer and the due date.
 Also provide the full name, address, and links directly to the program/position.